travisfw/Enlightened_Structure/Software_Zero/index.md

 Dataviz / Datanav
 -----------------

- * View the node collection that is the intersection between this node collective (eg “nanotechdesertsolar”) and the viewer's trust network.
+ * View the node collection that is the intersection between this node collective (eg “nanotechdesertsolar”) and the viewer's trust network
  * Radial node network interface
  * Navigate the node collections' radial node/edge interface
  * One node is central, surrounded by nodes of interest to the viewer -- "related" through topic, trust metrics, etc